 Maintaining a healthy weight can have an amazingly positive effect on your life.
 Diet, nutrition, sleep, exercise, and even stress can all play into your health and well-being.
 Whether you’re overweight, underweight, or at your optimal BMI, not fueling your body with the right nutrients can have a negative impact on your overall health.

 • Your first step in your weight and wellness journey will include an appointment for a thorough medical assessment with a physician or nurse practitioner.

 • Then, you’ll see one of our registered dietitians to get a complete understanding of your dietary needs and challenges.

 • At the conclusion of this consultation, your provider will join you to formulate your personalized wellness plan.

 • Plans include dietary recommendations, lifestyle and exercise recommendations as well as medication(s)—if needed.

 • Typically, patients return monthly for assessments.
 However, you may be asked to return more—or less—frequently depending on your personal needs and preferences.

 • Referrals are not required.
 Treatment typically is covered by most insurance carriers.

 Peter Wilbanks, M.D., Board certified in obstetrics & gynecology as well as obesity management.

-Kelly Yeong, WHNP, Board certified women’s health nurse practitioner with an additional certification in advanced obesity medicine with the Obesity Medicine Society.
+Kelly Yeong, WHNP-BC, Board certified women’s health nurse practitioner with an additional certification in advanced obesity medicine with the Obesity Medicine Society.